 For this reason, when you look for places to buy D8 THC products, it is advisable to look online rather than locally as you can take closer to its manufacturing, process and it allows you to have a wider selection of the best products you can choose from.

 Can You Suffer from Cannabinoid Hyperemesis Syndrome When Taking Delta 8 THC?

 Also known as CHS, Cannabinoid Hyperemesis Syndrome is rare in a small percentage of heavy cannabis users.
 This condition can trigger bouts of nausea, abdominal pain, and vomiting following the consumption of THC.

 So, what are the statistics surrounding CHS, and can delta 8 THC products increase the risk of this condition?

 Fortunately, CHS is relatively rare.
 Although no study has yet examined the exact figures, very few people report experiencing CHD symptoms, and it’s not the main cause of emergency room visits linked to cannabis use.

 CHS primarily affects heavy users.
 Although the cause remains unknown, it rarely happens to occasional users.
-There are no apparent indicators that bring on its symptoms, and the condition itself appears to affect people randomly.
+No apparent indicators bring on its symptoms, and the condition itself appears to affect people randomly.

 It’s unclear whether or not delta 8 THC can cause CHS, but since delta 9 can do it, it’s certainly possible.